Shaping Perceptions of Racial Diversity in Babies, Toddlers & Young Children

 You might guess that it begins in grade school, when kids are under more pressure to fit in or have had more time to absorb their parents’ perceptions and commentary on different races.
 But, you’d be wrong.
 These concepts begin taking shape much, much earlier than that.

 The truth is, these perceptions begin to form in infancy.
 Our babies and children are constantly taking mental notes based on the information we give them.

-Last week on the blog, I wrote about separation anxiety and stranger danger, which is a completely normal phase that most babies and toddlers go through regardless of racial difference.
+Last week on the blog, I wrote about separation anxiety and stranger danger, which is a completely normal phase that most babies and toddlers go through regardless of racial differences.

 However, while writing it, it also occurred to me just how powerful this phase in child development can be for teaching our children what we want them to know about relationships and community.